 - The IIAR’s awards reflect scale; the number of analysts communicating with in-house AR professionals in a firm was the only predictor of winning its awards, and an exceptionally powerful one.

 - KCG’s awards reflect scale much more than any other variable.
 Statistically, the other factor that drives success in the KCG awards is analysts’ perception that the firm is gaining ground commercially.
-Of course, the other factor is KCG’s choices about market segmentation: some are much smaller than others, making it easier for firms in small segments to win and harder for those.
+Of course, the other factor is KCG’s choices about market segmentation: some are much smaller than others, making it easier for firms in small segments to win and harder for those in larger.

 Because both results reflect the quantity rather than the quality of relationships with analysts, there’s little than analyst relations teams can do to change their relationships with analysts.